MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/cloud-flow-suspended-missing-attended-rpa-capability.md

 ---
-title: Cloud flow suspended because owner is missing attended RPA capability
+title: Cloud flow suspended due to missing the attended RPA capability
 description: Provides a resolution for the issue where a cloud flow is suspended because its owner is missing the attended RPA capability. ms.reviewer: ms.author: cvassallo